multimodalspectroscopy/BRoadband_mUltidistaNce_Oximetry/README.md

 Start with "BRUNO_calc"

-Author: Zuzana Kovacsova, Multimodal Spectroscopy Group, University College London, UK.
+Author: Zuzana Kovacsova from the Multimodal Spectroscopy Group, University College London.
+Licensed under the GPL v3.